-- 1 The namespace urn: java:ee is Seam Config's root namespace.
-This is where the built-in elements and CDI annotations live. - 2 There are now multiple namespaces in the beans.xml file.
-These namespaces correspond to java package names.
+1 The namespace urn: java: ee is the XML Config's root namespace.
+This is where the built-in elements and CDI annotations live.

-The namespace urn:java:org.example.reports corresponds to the package org.example.reports, where the reporting classes live.
+- 2 There are now multiple namespaces in the beans.xml file.
+These namespaces correspond to java package names. - The namespace urn:java:org.example.reports corresponds to the package org.example.reports, where the reporting classes live.
 Multiple java packages can be aggregated into a single namespace declaration by seperating the package names with colons, e.g. urn:java:org.example.reports:org.example.model.
 The namespaces are searched in the order they are specified in the xml document, so if two packages in the namespace have a class with the same name, the first one listed will be resolved.
-For more information see Namespaces.

-- 3 The <Report > declaration configures an instance of the Report class as a bean. - Beans installed using read annotations from the existing class, and merge them with the annotations defined via xml.
+For more information see Namespaces. - 3 The <Report > declaration configures an instance of the Report class as a bean. - Beans installed using read annotations from the existing class, and merge them with the annotations defined via xml.
 In addition, if a bean is installed with , it prevents the original class being installed as a bean.
 It is also possible to add new beans and replace beans altogether.
-For more information see Adding, modifying and replacing beans. - 5 The <r:filename> element sets the initial value of the filename field.
-For more information on how methods and fields are resolved see Configuring Methods, and Configuring Fields. - The <r:SalesQualifier> element applies the @SalesQualifier to the datasource field.
-As the field already has an @Inject on the class definition this will cause the SalesDatasource bean to be injected. - This is the shorthand syntax for setting a field value. - Beans installed using do not read annotations from the existing class.
-In addition, if a bean is installed with it prevents the original class being installed as a bean.

-- The element is needed as this bean was installed with , so annotations are not read from the class definition. - 10 The annotation restricts the type of bean that is available for injection without using qualifiers.
+For more information see Adding, modifying and replacing beans. - The <r:filename> element sets the initial value of the filename field.
+For more information on how methods and fields are resolved see Configuring Methods, and Configuring Fields. - 7 This is the shorthand syntax for setting a field value. - Beans installed using do not read annotations from the existing class.
+In addition, if a bean is installed with it prevents the original class being installed as a bean. - 9 The element is needed as this bean was installed with , so annotations are not read from the class definition. - The annotation restricts the type of bean that is available for injection without using qualifiers.
 In this case BillingDatasource will be injected.
 This is provided as part of weld-extensions.

-20.2.
+17.2.
 The Princess Rescue Example

-The princess rescue example is a sample web app that uses Seam Config.
+The princess rescue example is a sample web app that uses XML Config.
 Run it with the following command: